michaelawyu/auth-server-sample/GCF/index.md

     h.
 Repeat the steps above and create **5** `client` kind entities, with the following properties:

+    **Be mindfull that there are multiple properties here, not just three different.
+Many different enabled values which is important for the tutorial to work**

     | Property Name      | Property Type | Property Value           |
     |--------------------|---------------|--------------------------|
     | `client-id`        | `String`      | `sample-implicit-client` |